wakesurfer/terraform-meetup/README.md

 3. Copy the demo and environment files and setup your Terraform working directory
 4. Get the Credentials for an instance in the Oracle Cloud (provided at the meetup)
 5. Create the public/private keys required to access the Oracle Cloud
+6. Add the configuration details for your instance to Terraforms environment script
-6. Test the Terraform sample scripts
+7. Test the Terraform sample scripts

 ## Copy the demo and environment files and setup your Terraform working directory ##
 Download and unpack the demo and environment files from here (terraform-meetup/single_and_demo.tgz)